Written by: Lyle Deixler

 “Stop screwing around and get my wait staff dessert glasses now!” he yelled.

 “Hey man,” Ray began, “that was the first I heard of them needin’ some.
 They’re runnin’ right now.”
 The Hatchet Man then pointed to the dish machine.

-“Goddamn idiot,” Lee said loudly as he left to hurry back to the floor of the busy restaurant.
+“Goddamn idiot,” Lee said as he left to hurry back to the floor of the busy restaurant.